 Understanding the buyers journey

-Before we dive into solutions, let’s take a quick look at a normal buying path for an online shoppers.
+Before we dive into solutions, let’s take a quick look at a normal buying path (marketing funnel) for an online shoppers.
 Sometimes this happens in multiple visits, sometimes in a matter of moments, but everyone goes through it.

 - Search: Most online purchases start with a search or engaging with an advertisement on Facebook or Instagram.